-Question: The internal six sense objects are form, sound, smell, taste, and touch, along with the form included in the dharma-āyatana.
-Is the form included in the dharma-āyatana equivalent to the dharma-dhātu?
-What is its precise definition?
-What is the relationship between the five sense objects and this dharma-dhātu—is it one of equality, parallelism, or subordination?
+Question: The six internal sense objects are form, sound, smell, taste, and touch, along with the form included in the mental sense-base.
+Is the form included in the mental sense-base the same as the mental object?
+What is its specific definition?
+Regarding the relationship between the five sense objects and this mental object, is it one of equality, parallelism, or subordination?

-Answer: The form included in the dharma-āyatana is indeed the dharma-dhātu.
-It is the dharma-dhātu that is additionally manifested based on the internal five sense objects.
-It is also composed of the four great elements (mahābhūtas) and is subsumed under material form (rūpa-dharma).
-Together with the five sense objects, it constitutes the complete set of form, sound, smell, taste, and touch.
-The five sense objects alone represent only a small portion of form, sound, smell, taste, and touch; they are not the complete material form.
-The dharma-dhātu constitutes the major part of form, sound, smell, taste, and touch; only when combined do they form the complete material form.
-For example: The form-dhātu combined with the dharma-dhātu upon it constitutes the complete internal form-dhātu.
-The sound-dhātu combined with the dharma-dhātu upon it constitutes the complete sound-dhātu.
-The five sense objects and the dharma-dhātu have a parallel and co-existing relationship; they are interdependent, with the dharma-dhātu arising and existing dependent upon the five sense objects.
-The internal five sense objects are discriminated by the five consciousnesses (vijñāna), while the dharma-dhātu is discriminated by the mental consciousness (mano-vijñāna).
-From this, it can be seen that the five consciousnesses alone cannot discriminate the complete set of form, sound, smell, taste, and touch, nor can the mental consciousness alone discriminate the complete set of form, sound, smell, taste, and touch.
-Only when the five consciousnesses and the mental consciousness are combined can they discriminate the complete set of form, sound, smell, taste, and touch.
+Answer: The form included in the mental sense-base is indeed the mental object.
+It is a mental object that arises again based on the five internal sense objects.
+It is also composed of particles of the four great elements, belongs to material form, and combines with the five sense objects to constitute the complete forms of color, sound, smell, taste, and touch.
+The five sense objects alone represent only a small portion of color, sound, smell, taste, and touch; they are not the complete material forms.
+The mental object constitutes the major part of color, sound, smell, taste, and touch.
+Only when combined do they form the complete material form.
+For example: The form sense object combined with the mental object on that form sense object constitutes the complete internal form sense object.
+The sound sense object combined with the mental object on that sound sense object constitutes the complete sound sense object.
+The five sense objects and the mental object have a parallel and co-existing relationship, one of mutual dependence.
+The mental object depends on the five sense objects for its birth and existence.
+The internal five sense objects are perceived by the five consciousnesses, while the mental object is perceived by the mental consciousness.
+From this, it becomes clear that the five consciousnesses alone cannot perceive the complete color, sound, smell, taste, and touch, nor can the mental consciousness alone perceive the complete color, sound, smell, taste, and touch.
+Only when the five consciousnesses and the mental consciousness function together can the complete color, sound, smell, taste, and touch be perceived.

 1